socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-14-EXERCISE--iheart-jsx.md

 [SC]
 show deleting the code in the App.css file
 [VO]
-So, before we write our new Heart component, let's start by modifying the css file for our App, which is in App.css.
+But before we write our new Heart component, let's start by first modifying the css file for our App, which is in App.css.

 I want you to delete everything in it and replace it with some css classes that you can find on the page below, which we'll use to style our app.